Best and Worst Foods to Eat When You’re Sick

 • Sugary Foods.
 Avoid refined sugars and artificial sweeteners, which cause inflammation.
 Instead, choose honey and maple syrup, which are packed with beneficial minerals, or eat whole fruits, which balance the sugar intake with fiber.

 • Fatty Foods.
 Stay away from excess fats while you are sick.
 This goes for fried foods and processed snacks.
 Foods high in fat produce inflammation and inflammation produces a less active immune system.
 Foods rich in fat are also rough on the tummy because they’re hard to digest, again resulting in discomfort.

 • Dairy Products.
 Dairy is thought to increase the production of mucus in the body, which isn’t entirely helpful when you’re sick and your body is producing much more mucus than usual.
 Besides, you probably aren’t really craving any sort of cheese or milk product when you’re sick anyway.
 But yogurt may be good for you in small amounts – if in case you really need some dairy in your diet.
-Just be sure to get the kind that’s high in live active cultures, since those probiotics are what may help you feel better faster.http://healthyfoodmaster.com/best-and-worst-foods-to-eat-when-youre-sick/General Healthantioxidants,breakfast,Energy,home remedies,stomach,vitamin C
+Just be sure to get the kind that’s high in live active cultures, since those probiotics are what may help you feel better faster.https://healthyfoodmaster.com/best-and-worst-foods-to-eat-when-youre-sick/General Healthantioxidants,breakfast,Energy,home remedies,sick,stomach,vitamin C